TommiLombardi/HierarchicalClassifier/README.md

-For more information look at the pdf document called HierarchicalClassification.pdf
+...
+Continue in the pdf document called HierarchicalClassification.pdf